shreyn/ResearchNotes/Symbolic Regression/General Symbolic Regression/Functional Equivalence and Redundancy (Semantics).md

 Semantic equivalence is challenging because it is in general undecidable over arbitrary functions.
 - Some identities are known (basic algebraic simplifications, trig identities)
 - But there is no general algorithm to prove equivalence for all pairs of arbitrary expressions
+## Strategies for handling Semantic Equivalence
+Since it is difficult to check directly, SR systems use approximate methods or restricted techniques to reduce redundancy.
+#### Symbolic Simplification
+Simply expressions using **known mathematical identities**.
+Use symbolic algebra systems to apply basic algebraic rules, trig and log and exp identities.
+- Catches many common redundancies
+- But, only works for identities that are explicitly known or encoded
+	- May not catch deeper equivalences that require creative transformations.
+#### Numeric Testing (Approximation)
+1. Select a set of sample input points
+2. Evaluate both $f_1$ and $f_2$ at these points
+3. Check whether $|f_1(x^{(i)}) - f_2(x^{(i)})| < \epsilon$ , for some small $\epsilon$

+- Simple to implement, and works across arbitrary functions
+- But cannot fully prove equivalence (only provides evidence), so might miss equivalence if sample points are chosen poorly, floating point errors
+#### Canonicalization
+Canonicalization is the process of transforming expression trees into a unique, standardized form.
+It does not require proving full functional equivalence.
+It provides a mechanical procedure that reduces redundancy.
+##### Examples
+- Commutativity
+	- $x + y \rightarrow y + x$
+		- Sort lexicographically (higher/lower char goes first)
+- Associativity
+	- $(x+y) + z \rightarrow x + (y+z)$
+		- Always group to the right/left
+- Distributivity
+	- $a \times (b+c) \rightarrow a \times b + a \times c$
+		- Expand or factor consistently
+- Identity simplification
+	- $x + 0 \rightarrow x$, $x \times 1 \rightarrow x$
+- Constant folding
+	- $2 + 3 \rightarrow 5$, $4 \times 2 \rightarrow 8$
+		- Simplify constant-only subtrees
+A drawback is that canonicalization requires explicit properties that are encoded as rules, so some properties may not be captured.